-This refers to travel where the prime purpose of the travel is to obtain medical treatment in another country.
-Going abroad for medical care may be combined with a holiday or to visit relatives.
+Sometimes travel for medical care is combined with a holiday or to visit relatives.

 There are commercial companies which specialise in making both medical and accommodation arrangements for those considering medical treatment abroad.

-The best private medical care in some poorer countries such as India is often comparable with that in more economically advanced countries as well as being cheaper.
+The best private medical care in some poorer countries such as India is often similar to that in more economically advanced countries as well as being cheaper.

-Discussing the arrangements in advance with the patient's general practitioner is a sensible precaution so as to confirm fitness to travel and obtain a letter giving details of any relevant medical history.
+Discussing the arrangements in advance with the patient's general practitioner is a sensible precaution to confirm fitness to travel and obtain a letter giving details of any relevant medical history.

 The patient will have to pay for the consultation, investigations and treatment as well as the travel and accommodation unless staying with relatives or friends.

-Those going abroad for treatment should still take out their own travel health insurance and insurance companies usually ask specifically whether the purpose of the journey is to obtain medical care..
-This insurance is important to ensure cover for unrelated medical emergencies.
+Those going abroad for treatment should still take out travel health insurance and insurance companies usually ask specifically whether the purpose of the journey is to obtain medical care.
+This insurance is essential to ensure cover for unrelated medical emergencies.

 Fitness to travel